 The hamstrings also benefit from the exercise.
 Your hamstrings play a bigger role in your body movement than you might realize.
 They are involved in everything from walking to jogging to cycling, among other activities.
 Weak hamstrings can cause knee injuries, therefore strengthening them with wall angels can help you avoid this.

-At SPORT Orthopedics + Rehabilitation want to make sure you maintain your mobility and reduce the pain that comes from today’s modern lifestyle.
+At SPORT Orthopedics + Physical Therapy want to make sure you maintain your mobility and reduce the pain that comes from today’s modern lifestyle.
 Call (469) 200-2832 to speak with one of our Dallas orthopedic doctors about getting back to your pain-free life.